The Story of Me

-That’s me (above) in my favorite outfit, when we lived in Warrington, England in the late 1950s.
+That’s me (right) in my favorite outfit, when we lived in Warrington, England in the late 1950s.
 I was born in Indianapolis, and grew up in Warrington; Weisbaden, Germany; Omaha, Nebraska; Homestead, Florida; and Fort Worth, Texas.

 This idyllic-looking town (below) is Cohasset, Massachusetts, where I live.
 Yes, it really is that pretty.

 Sometimes, I feel as if I live in a Norman Rockwell painting.
 This town is rosy-cheeked wholesome and we even have milkmen here.

 Every spring, all the townspeople gather for the annual baseball parade.
 We meet on the Common and then, with the high school’s marching band, we walk to the baseball field, where we raise the American flag, sing the national anthem, then draw straws and stone to death the person with the shortest straw.

 The quintessential New England town, as I say.

 Here’s a photo I took of the Cohasset shore in winter ….